 Additionally, as we age, nocturia, or getting up during the night to pee, becomes more common.
 This is believed to be due to a reduction in bladder capacity and changes in hormones that influence urine output, according to a 2016 study in Current Aging Science.

-Because of incontinence and nocturia, some older adults choose to reduce their water intake.
+Because of incontinence and nocturia — along with age-related mobility issues that make getting up to pee more burdensome — some older adults choose to reduce their water intake.
 This can inadvertently lead to dehydration.

 How Older Adults Can Stay Hydrated